fluca1978/fluca1978.github.io/about.md

 No way!

 I do not use *famous* social networks, or better, I seldom use them.
-The fact is that I believe they are evil and so
-I don't like them.
+The fact is that I believe they are evil and so I don't like them.

 If you need to get in touch with me *drop me an email or a phone call*.

+## "So why those  *social* links in your site?"

+When I started to publish my technical books, I was *convinced* to push some advertising on social networks, and that is why I've added my social accounts up there.
+However, I do repeat it again: I don't like social networks and they are not the correct way to contact me!

 Please note that this also mean I don't do any effort to keep my social profiles up-to-date, and this includes my